uptane/uptane-standard/uptane-standard.md

 The design requirements for this document are governed by three principal parameters:

 * to clearly mandate the design and implementation steps that are security critical and must be followed as is, while offering flexibility in the implementation of non-critical steps.
 In this manner, users can adapt to support different use models and deployment scenarios.
-* to delineate best practices to ensure that, should a vehicle be attacked, an attacker must compromise many different systems to access control or seriously impact functionality.
+* to delineate best practices to ensure that, should a vehicle be attacked, an attacker must compromise many different systems to control the vehicle, access sensitive data, or seriously impact functionality.
 * to ensure that, if Uptane is implemented, the security practices mandated or suggested in this document do not interfere with the functionality of ECUs, vehicles, or the systems that maintain them.

 # Threat Model and Attack Strategies

 The overarching goal of Uptane is to provide a system that is resilient in the face of various types of compromise.
-In this section, we describe the goals that an attacker may have ({{attacker_goals}}) and the capabilities they may have or can develop ({{capabilities}}).
-We then describe and classify types of attack on the system based on the attacker's goals ({{threats}}).
+In this section, we describe the goals that an attacker may have ({{attacker_goals}}) and the capabilities they may have or could develop ({{capabilities}}).
+We then describe and classify types of attacks on the system according to the attacker's goals ({{threats}}).

 ## Attacker goals {#attacker_goals}